 - ROI Can Be Low: Because of the low risk, the rate of return is often low.
 It’s the tradeoff for the lower risk level.

-- Interest Rate Fluctuations: When interest rates rise, bond rates fall and vice versa.
+- Interest Rate Fluctuations: Bond rates fall when interest rates rise and vice versa.
 Like the stock market, no one can predict it.
 This could hurt the bond value.

 How Are Bonds Rated?

 A bond rating shows the creditworthiness of the bond.
 Bond ratings are displayed in letters from AAA to D, with AAA being the highest rating.